Australian TV network Seven will invest A$50 million ($42 million) in building Australia’s first Wimax network in the city of Perth.

 “Vividwireless has access to the largest allocation of 4G spectrum in metropolitan Australia, this will be focused on providing customers the best wireless broadband service in Australia,” Vividwireless chairman Ryan Stokes said.

-the rollout will be overseen by Vividwireless' new CEO Martin Mercer, a former Telstra executive.
+Seven said the rollout will be overseen by Vividwireless' new CEO Martin Mercer, a former Telstra executive.

 Vividwireless is promising average speeds of at least 4Mbps on the network, which is due to launch next March.